KtodaZ/RateMyCSUS/README.md

 If you have any questions or concerns please feel to contact me at kyleszombathy@gmail.com.

 ###Privacy Policy
-RateMySierra/RateMyCSUS does not collect or save any information from users or the sites it runs on.
+RateMySierra/RateMyCSUS does not collect or save any information from users or the sites it runs on and does not have the permissions to do so.